Upload and play audio files

 Introduction

-Browserstack Automate enables you to upload audio files on remote Android devices and test various use cases, such as testing web apps that require access to microphone and audio output, linking the microphone to your web app, testing the microphone recording feature, etc.
+BrowserStack Automate enables you to upload audio files to your test sessions to verify various use cases, such as testing web apps that require access to microphone and audio output, linking the microphone to your web app, testing the microphone recording feature, etc.

 In this guide, you will learn how to: